Ooh-ooh, ooh-ooh, ooh-ooh wee,

 So up to the house top the coursers they flew --A Visit from St. Nicholas

 And thou, my Guardian Angel, deign to guideLivingston never aims so high.
-Reason rules in Livingston's eighteenth century world-view.
-For Livingston, "fancy" exists to be curbed.
+Reason rules for both men, but Livingston's eighteenth century world-view consistently prohibits outbreaks of fancy.
+Hence, the absence of magic in poems attributed to Henry Livingston, Jr. For Livingston, "fancy" exists to be curbed.
 Fancy should never wander, never get too real.
 But Moore's "wand'ring fancy" is the very attribute that allowed him to witness Santa and his reindeer in the snow that moonlit Christmas Eve.
 The main premise of "Elphinstone," spiritual warfare on earth between the invisible powers of heaven and hell, involves the kind of interaction we find in "The Night Before Christmas" between supposedly real and utterly fantastical elements.
 Certainly Moore, too, has his limits.
 He won't mess with Satan in Hell, so he invents a subordinate devil named Cosmocrator.
 Moore imagines Cosmocrator as "the arch-fiend" on earth to whom Satan sends hordes of "hell-train'd imps" for further orders in the battle for human souls.
 Cosmocrator is not the anti-Christ, but he might be the anti-Santa Claus.

 My wand'ring fancy by thy heav'nly power;